The “No Thank you Bite” for your picky eater: Does it work?

 I know adults who still won’t eat broccoli because their parents always forced them to eat broccoli when they were a kid.
 Maybe you’ve had this experience, too.

-And research backs this up.
-There was a study published in “Appetite” that surveyed college kids and found 69% of them had been forced to eat food when they were younger.
+Research backs this up.
+A study published in Appetite surveyed college kids and found that 69% had been forced to eat food when they were younger.
 Out of that group, 72% said they would no longer eat that food.

 So it can lead to a lifelong rejection of that food.

 We all have some food we don’t like.
-I don’t like stinky cheeses.
-I don’t like olives, no matter how many times I try olives.
+I don’t like stinky cheeses, and I don’t like olives, no matter how many times I try them.
 My kids all love olives, but they all have certain foods that they don’t like, too.
 And so will your child.
-That’s ok!
+That’s okay!

 It messes with your child’s natural hunger-fullness signals